 What to wear

 Our classroom-free workshops take place outdoors, involve walking and feature locations that may not be fully accessible.
-In general, we meet at the Southwest corner of Danforth Ave and Monarch Park Ave, in Toronto’s east end (5-minute/300m walk from the Greenwood subway station).
+Currently, we meet in front of The Royal Conservatory of Music (273 Bloor St W, Toronto, ON M5S 1W2).

 We reserve the right to change the meeting location and will notify you at least 48 hours in advance of such changes.
 A modified meeting location will always be within 500m of a TTC subway station.